EpicEric/sandhole/README.md

 ## Features

 - Reverse proxy that only requires your services to have a regular SSH client.
-- Automatic HTTPS support (with a tool like [dnsrobocert](https://github.com/adferrand/dnsrobocert) and/or ACME).
+- Automatic HTTPS support (with [dnsrobocert](https://github.com/adferrand/dnsrobocert) and/or ACME).
 - Random subdomain assignment by default, with options for deterministic assignment.
 - Easily balance load by pointing multiple services to the same domain/port.
 - Authorize keys for custom domains with DNS, via TXT records.